Angel2367716/Burger/README.md

  2. After submitting your request, the burger to be eaten will show up on the left side of the page.
 In order to eat it, click on the devour button.
   ![img2](./public/assets/images/img2.PNG)

- 3. Once the devour button is clicked the eaten burger will be displayed on the right side of the page.
+ 3. Once the devour button is clicked, the eaten burger will be displayed on the right side of the page.
   ![img3](./public/assets/images/img3.PNG)

 ## Link to demo video: